 Mistake 4: Not Tracking Metrics

 How do you know your chatbot is working?
-Track lead score accuracy, conversion rate, meeting booked, and response time.
+Track lead score accuracy, conversion rate, meetings booked, and response time.
 Compare to pre-chatbot baseline.

 Frequently Asked Questions